Brilliant Hacks For Your Super Bowl Watch Party

-When it comes to feeding a crowd, you can’t beat the convenience of hot dogs!
-With the help of your crockpot, you can cook enough hot dogs for everyone one all at once, and keep them warm all afternoon too!
+When you’re feeding a crowd, you can’t beat the convenience of hot dogs!
+With the help of your crockpot, you can cook enough hot dogs for your whole crew and keep them warm all afternoon.

 3. Slide Your Sodas

 Making ribs or pulled pork?
-Check out the recipe for my super secret barbecue sauce here.
+Get the recipe for my super secret barbecue sauce and give it a try!
 It’s a guaranteed crowd-pleaser, and even better, it takes less than a minute to make!

-Want to heat two dips, but only have one crockpot?
-Use heavy duty tin foil to create a divider that runs down the center of your slow cooker.
-Then grab a couple of slow cooker liners and put one into each side of your newly divided crockpot.
-Your crockpot is now ready to do double duty!
+Want to keep two dips or foods warm, but only have one crockpot?
+Use heavy-duty tin foil to create a divider in the center of your slow cooker, then put a slow cooker liner into each half and fill them with whatever you like!

-Chips are standard fare at game day gatherings, but did you know you can use a bag of chips into a handy serving bowl!
-Start by opening the bag, then rolling the top edge down to create a cleaner edge.
+Chips are standard fare at game day gatherings, but did you know you can use a bag of chips as its own serving bowl?
+Start by opening the bag, then roll the top edge down to create a clean edge.

-Then poke the bottom corners of the bag in towards the center, making a flat surface for the bag to stand on.
-Then roll the bottom of the bag upward until the chips are pushed to the top edge of the bag, and that’s it!
+Poke the bottom corners of the bag towards the center to make a flat surface for the bag to stand on.
+Finally, roll the bottom of the bag upward to push the chips up to the top edge of the bag, and that’s it!

-Instead of using a cloth tablecloth on game day, cover your table with kraft paper instead!
-You won’t have to worry about drips, spills, and splatters, and you can use a Sharpie to label each dish right on the paper!
+Instead of subjecting a fabric tablecloth to potential messes, cover your game day snack table with kraft paper.
+You won’t have to worry about drips, spills, and splatters, and you can use a maker to label all your snacks.

-Just put the meat into your stand mixer while it’s still hot.
-Put on the paddle attachment, then run the mixer on low speed until it’s shredded to your liking!
+Just put the meat into your stand mixer while it’s still hot, then use the paddle attachment the shred the meat on low speed until it’s shredded to your liking.

 9. Chill Drinks Fast